Gold Basin Campground

 Directions

-From Seattle, take I-5 north to Everett.
-Take exit 194 onto Highway 2, then turn north on Highway 204 toward Lake Stevens.
-Turn north on Highway 9, then east on Highway 92 to Granite Falls.
-The campground is located 13.5 miles east of Granite Falls on Mountain Loop Highway, 2.4 miles east of Verlot Public Service Center.
+From Seattle, go north on I-5 to Everett.
+Take exit 194 onto Highway 2, then turn north at Highway 204 toward Lake Stevens.
+Turn north on Highway 9 then east on Highway 92 to Granite Falls.
+The campground is located 13.5 miles east of Granite Falls, 2.4 miles east of Verlot Public Service Center.

 Amenities